Kosshi feedback has been pouring in lately

-Lately, the feedback for Kosshi coming in through the contact form has been getting a bit wild.
+Lately, the feedback coming in through Kosshi's contact form has been getting a bit wild.

 Then this week, a longtime overseas outliner user, macosxguru, wrote about it on Bicycle For Your Mind, and that post made its way onto outlinersoftware.com, a forum dedicated to outliner enthusiasts (I tried to write something there myself, but posts apparently need approval first).

-From there, another wave of overseas users came in, and the inquiry volume shifted into a completely different scale from the week before.
+From there, another wave of overseas users came in, and the inquiry volume jumped to a completely different scale from the previous week.

-I'm grateful — and yet, reading one, taking it in, reproducing the bug if there's one, prioritizing, writing a reply, then the next, and the next: it eats up a serious chunk of time.
-For about two days, I was pretty much doing nothing but this.
+I'm grateful.
+But each one takes real work to go through.
+Reading it, taking in what it says, reproducing the bug if there's one, prioritizing, writing a reply.
+Then the next, and the next.
+All of it eats up a serious chunk of time.
+For about two days, I was pretty much doing nothing else.

 I have some completely unrelated work running in parallel, and I found myself sending those folks notes like "I'm sorry, could you wait a bit, until things settle on Kosshi?"